cyrusstoller/gardenbed/deploy/README.md

 - Execute the contents of `scripts/upgrade_debian_based_puppet.sh` to install the latest version of puppet.
 - rsync this manifests to your server with `deploy/rsync.sh deployer@<<SERVER IP>>:/tmp/puppet`
+- copy or link the common.yaml file into the `hiera` directory
 - Execute the contents of `deploy/puppet_apply_with_args.sh`